Promoboxx/tf_aws_elasticache_redis/README.md

 - `redis_maintenance_window` - Specifies the weekly time range for when maintenance on the cache cluster is performed.
 The format is ddd:hh24:mi-ddd:hh24:mi (24H Clock UTC).
 The minimum maintenance window is a 60 minute period.
 - `redis_snapshot_window` - The daily time range (in UTC) during which ElastiCache will begin taking a daily snapshot of your cache cluster.
 The minimum snapshot window is a 60 minute period.
 - `redis_snapshot_retention_limit` - The number of days for which ElastiCache will retain automatic cache cluster snapshots before deleting them.
 For example, if you set SnapshotRetentionLimit to 5, then a snapshot that was taken today will be retained for 5 days before being deleted.
 If the value of SnapshotRetentionLimit is set to zero (0), backups are turned off.
 Please note that setting a snapshot_retention_limit is not supported on cache.t1.micro or cache.t2.* cache nodes.
-- `snapshot_arn` - S3 ARN of a snapshot .rdb file to see the new instance with.
+- `snapshot_arn` - S3 ARN of a snapshot .rdb file to seed the new instance with.
 Make sure the object in S3 allows Elasticache to read via object ACL's, per AWS documentation

 Usage